tuehellstern/presentations/daifail.md

 Few of us are at that stage.
 What we can do:
 <br>

-- each experiment gets its own folder
+- each experiment|project gets its own folder
-- each experiment has subfolders `data` and `figures` and `text` and `bib`
+- each experiment|project has subfolders `data` and `figures` and `text` and `bib` etc
-- keep the experiments under version control.
+- keep the experiments|projects under version control.
 - submit the repository to [zenodo](http://zenodo.org) or similar to obtain DOIs.
 - write as you go, on a fail log or blog or what-have-you.
 Get DOI for this, too.